best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 def expected_answers() -> dict:
     """A nested dictionary of expected answers for all combinations in 0:5.

-    First level key corresponds to `num1` and second level key is `num2`.
+    First level key corresponds to `num1` and the second level key to `num2`.
     The dictionary values are the expected answers.
 So that when we subset the dictionary with parametrized values, we provide the expected values to assert statements.